 Tong et al. (2019) measured hemoglobin levels in a large number of people in the United Kingdom, including 398 vegans.
 While all diet groups had average hemoglobin levels in the normal range, there was a nonsignificant trend toward lower hemoglobin among vegan men and women compared to meat-eaters.
 Vegan women had a non-significant trend toward higher hemoglobin levels than lacto-ovo-vegetarian women, which isn’t a surprise since vegans in EPIC-Oxford have higher iron intakes than lacto-ovo-vegetarians (Davey, 2003; Sobiecki, 2016).
 Given that lacto-ovo-vegetarians had a similar fracture rate to meat-eaters in EPIC-Oxford (HR 1.07, CI 0.97-1.18), it’s unlikely that the higher fracture rate of vegans is due to poor iron status.

-It’s likely that the only sure way to maintain, and often increase, bone mineral density (BMD) is by doing strength training or activities that involve jumping.
+The most likely way to maintain, and often increase, bone mineral density (BMD) is by doing strength training or activities that involve jumping.
 This will additionally increase body mass index due to increased muscle, counteracting the potential negative impact low body mass can have on bones.